FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image2.png" style="width:96%" />

-You can see configuration data that requires a GUID-based Id are all configuraed with an empty GUID value of **00000000-0000-0000-0000-000000000000** by default.
+You can see configuration values set to **00000000-0000-0000-0000-000000000000** by default which representempty GUID values.
 To make various demos run correctly, you will be required to replace these empty GUID Id values with Ids that are unique to your development environment.

 However, you don't need to modify anything in **AppSettings.cs** before you run this application for the first time.
 When you start up and run the project